Library-Distribution/ALD-API-docs/HTTP-API/users/registration.md

 Also, it is in this case required to access the API via HTTPS as the requests have to be authenticated.

-# initiate a registration session
+# Initiate a registration session

 ## Status
 ***developed, but not live***